navin-moorthy/Learn-Website-Hacking-Penetration-Testing-From-Scratch/notes/information-gathering.md

 For more info run
 > man dirb

+`usr/share/dirb/wordlist` -> has a large collection of words.
+Do check that out

 ## Maltego

 Maltego is an information gathering tool that can be used to collect